void-linux/void-packages/Manual.md

 > NOTE: you need to define it *only* for non-Python modules.

+- `python_version`: this variable expects the supported Python major version.
+By default it's set to `2`.
+This variable is needed for multi-language applications (e.g., the application is written in C while the command is written in Python) or just single Python file ones that live in `/usr/bin`.

 Also, a set of useful variables are defined to use in the templates:

 | Variable    | Value                            |